 While most breeders would tell you that canine color doesn’t matter, there is already much scientific evidence that would disapprove of such.

-For instance, according to the University of Sydney study, recessive color genes cause health problems to certain dog varieties.
+For instance, according to the University of Sydney study, recessive color genes cause health problems in certain dog varieties.
 This is mostly observed in chocolate-colored dogs who have a lower life expectancy than their other colored cousins.

 The prevalence of otitis externa or ear inflammation and pyo-traumatic dermatitis or hot-spot among this certain color are two to four times higher than other shades.
 This is almost similar to the case of white and merle dogs who are predisposed to deafness and underdeveloped olfaction ability.